Ogo1024/CU_Repos/Module1/EXPI-casestudy/readme.md

 Smaller competitors, operating without the differentiated technology eXp World Holdings has built, are now adopting eXp World Holdings’ technology as a white label solution to navigate significant near-term headwinds, created by the pandemic.

-### What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+**What are some of the core metrics that companies in this domain use to measure success?
+How is your company performing, based on these metrics?**

 * 1. Agent Growth - eXp World Holdings saw its agent count grow 59% year over year to 28,449 agents

-* 2. Transaction Sides Growth and Market share Residential transaction sides hit 38,000, beating consensus estimates, while sales volume topped $11.2 billion, representing 93% growth year over year.
+* 2. Transaction Sides Growth and Market share - Residential transaction sides hit 38,000, beating consensus estimates, while sales volume topped $11.2 billion, representing 93% growth year over year.
 Market share of total residential sides hit 1.2% by the close of 2019.

 * 3. Brokerage Efficiency Metrics or transactions per agent - At 6.0 transactions per agent in 2019, up from 5.1 transactions per agent in 2019, eXp World Holdings is delivering positive results, trending in the right direction.

-### How is your company performing relative to competitors in the same domain?
+**How is your company performing relative to competitors in the same domain?**

 * 1. Agent Growth and Market Share - eXp World Holdings saw agent count grow 59% year over year tp 28,449 agents

-* 2. Transaction Sides Growth and Market share
-Total residential sides compound annual growth rates (CAGR) from 2014 to 2019, for eXp World Holdings was 126%, behind Compass at CAGR of 144%, but ahead of Refin at CAGR of 34%.
+* 2. Transaction Sides Growth and Market share - Total residential sides compound annual growth rates (CAGR) from 2014 to 2019, for eXp World Holdings was 126%, behind Compass at CAGR of 144%, but ahead of Refin at CAGR of 34%.
 Established industry players such as Keller Williams, RE/MAX delivered CAGR below 10% for the same four year period, while Realogy agencies, Coldwell Banker and Century 21, both delivered negative CAGRs.

 * 3. Brokerage Efficiency Metrics or transactions per agent - eXp World Holdings produced improved brokerage efficiency metrics the last four years, yet still lag industry leaders, such as RE/MAX (16.0), Keller Williams (6.9).
 Yet, most traditional RE brokerages have experienced negative trending broker efficiency dating back to 2016, while technology-driven are generating positive trending brokerage